-Since starting its Southern Sky Survey in March 2014, SkyMapper has been generating approximately 100 megabytes of data per second during every clear night of survey operations.
-This will amount to about 1 Petabyte of images (equivalent to 200,000 DVDs) at the end of the survey in 2019.
+Since starting its Southern Survey in March 2014, SkyMapper has been generating approximately 100 megabytes of data per second during every clear night of survey operations.
+This will amount to about 1 Petabyte of images (equivalent to 200,000 DVDs) at the end of the survey in 2021.
 Processed and calibrated data will be made publicly available in regular releases and will include images of all stars, galaxies and nebulae, as well as a database containing the accurate colour, position, brightness, variability, and shape of every one of the hundreds of millions of objects in the southern sky.

 The SkyMapper Southern Survey has two main components, a Shallow Survey with a short exposure time and a Main Survey with longer exposures.
 This g-band image in the field of the nearby galaxy Centaurus A shows how sensitivity changes from the Shallow Survey (5 sec exposure) over the Main Survey (4x100 sec exposure) to deeper data dedicated to specific work.
-Careful Main Survey data processing is being developed right now and will only be released from DR2 onwards (expected at the end of 2017).

 We will endeavour to add information and images to this site as the survey continues, including news of any exciting discoveries made with SkyMapper data over the coming months.
 For more information, you can also follow SkyMapper on Twitter or send us an email at firstname.lastname@example.org.